 If you’re using your own van for business purposes, or have just purchased one, you’ll need to make sure you have a form of business van insurance.
 Getting set-up isn’t much more difficult than getting a quote for a car/personal vehicle, but you risk your policy being voided if you use your vehicle for business purposes and fail to inform your insurer, so make sure you’re sufficiently covered.

-Yes—if you’re working as an electrician (whether self-employed or as a business owner) it’s likely that you’ll need some form of insurance to operate.
+Electricians (whether self-employed or as a business owner) likely need some form of liability insurance, as well as property insurance cover.
 While many insurances aren’t legally required, the risks of operating without them can be enormous.
 Let’s go through which insurances are legally required, which are recommended, and some more you might want to consider.

 Employers’ Liability is a requirement for anybody hiring employees/staff.
 If you pay somebody to work for you, then you need to have it, even if they’re a friend or you’re paying them in cash on the day.
 And if you’re using your own van for work, you’ll need to have business van insurance; or if you’re driving your private car between clients then at the very least you need to declare business use, or your coverage will be voided by your insurer and you’ll be left with no protection at all in the event of an accident.